jscoq/jscoq/README.md

 * `prelude: bool`: Whether to load Coq's prelude or not.
 * `mock: bool`: Use a mock jsCoq object, useful for prototyping.

+### Homotopy Type Theory

+jsCoq supports the HoTT library which requires a special build of Coq, an online version is at: https://x80.org/rhino-hott/

 ### Examples

 The main page includes a proof of the infinitude of primes by